Order of operations: Conventional order

-This means that to evaluate an expression, one first evaluates any sub-expression inside parentheses, working inside to outside if there is more than one set.
+This means that to evaluate an expression, one first evaluates any sub-expression inside parentheses, working from inside to outside if there is more than one set.
 Whether inside parentheses or not, the operation that is higher in the above list should be applied first.
 Operations of the same precedence are conventionally evaluated from left to right.

-If each division is replaced with multiplication by the reciprocal (multiplicative inverse) then the associative and commutative laws of multiplication allow the factors in each term to be multiplied together in any order.
+If each division is replaced with multiplication by the reciprocal (multiplicative inverse), then the associative and commutative laws of multiplication allow the factors in each term to be multiplied together in any order.
 Sometimes multiplication and division are given equal precedence, or sometimes multiplication is given higher precedence than division; see below.
-If each subtraction is replaced with addition of the opposite (additive inverse), then the associative and commutative laws of addition allow terms to be added in any order.
+If each subtraction is replaced with the addition of the opposite (additive inverse), then the associative and commutative laws of addition allow terms to be added in any order.

-The radical symbol $\surd$ which signifies a square root is traditionally extended by a bar (the vinculum) over the radicand; this avoids the need for parentheses around the radicand.
+The radical symbol $\surd$, which signifies a square root, is traditionally extended by a bar (the vinculum) over the radicand; this avoids the need for parentheses around the radicand.
 Other functions use parentheses around the input to avoid ambiguity.
 The parentheses can be omitted if the input is a single numerical variable or constant, as in the case of sin x = sin(x) and sin π = sin(π).
 Traditionally this convention extends to monomials; thus, sin 3x = sin(3x) and even sin 1/2xy = sin(1/2xy), but sin x + y = sin(x) + y, because x + y is not a monomial.
 However, this convention is not universally understood, and some authors prefer explicit parentheses.
 Some calculators and programming languages require parentheses around function inputs, while others do not.

 Parentheses and alternate symbols of grouping can be used to override the usual order of operations or to make the intended order explicit.
 Grouped symbols can be treated as a single expression.